zrythm/zrythm/CONTRIBUTING.md

 Alternatively if you don't want to install anything on your system you can run `glib-compile-schemas data/` and then run zrythm using `GSETTINGS_SCHEMA_DIR=data ./_build/src/zrythm`.
 The built program will be at `_build/src/zrythm` by default

+## Non-standard locations

+When installing in non-standard locations, glib needs to find the gsettings schema.
+By default, it looks in /usr and /usr/share.
+It is possible to set
+the `GSETTINGS_SCHEMA_DIR` environment variable to `<your prefix>/share/glib-2.0/schemas` or prepend `XDG_DATA_DIRS` with `<your prefix>/share` before running `<your prefix>/bin/zrythm` to make glib use the schema installed in the custom location.

+There are also translations installed in the custom location so XDG_DATA_DIRS might be a better idea.

+Generally, we recommend installing under /usr or /usr/local (default) to avoid these problems.

 # DEBUGGING
   Use `gdb _build/src/zrythm`